Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Limitations

-\paragraph{Viewpoint and Modality Constraints.} Our supervision is currently centered on a canonical front view, a choice dictated by the prohibitive computational cost of dense visual traces (which already saturate 32$\times$H100 GPUs in the single-view setting).
-Naively scaling to multi-view supervision would multiply visual token consumption and training time, rendering it infeasible under current constraints. \textbf{Crucially, however}, our ecosystem is fully ready for this extension: the SoT-26K dataset already includes auxiliary multi-view renderings (left/right/back), our codebase supports multi-stream data loading, and the T2S-CompBench benchmark is established with a rigorous multi-view aggregation protocol.
-We identify compute-efficient strategies—such as stochastic view sampling or latent distillation—as the immediate next step to unlock this capability within our established infrastructure.
+\paragraph{Viewpoint and Modality Constraints.} The main SoT training setting is centered on a canonical front view, a choice dictated by the prohibitive computational cost of dense visual traces (which already saturate 32$\times$H100 GPUs in the single-view setting).
+Naively scaling dense multi-view supervision to every trace step would multiply visual token consumption and training time, rendering it infeasible under current constraints.
+SoT-26K includes auxiliary left/right/back renderings, our codebase supports multi-stream data loading, and T2S-CompBench-MV provides a rendered multi-view aggregation protocol.
+Appendix~\ref{app:mv_results} reports an MV-finetuned variant, and compute-efficient strategies such as stochastic view sampling or latent distillation are natural directions for robust multi-view training.

+\paragraph{Compute Cost.} Our current implementation uses full-parameter fine-tuning of a 7B multimodal backbone and was run on 32$\times$H100 GPUs to shorten experiment turnaround time.
+The main comparisons control model scale across the same Bagel-7B backbone, but improving training efficiency through parameter-efficient tuning, trace curricula, or token/view sampling remains an important practical direction.

 \paragraph{Evaluation and Metric Biases.} Our benchmark relies on a hybrid automatic evaluator, where semantic/relational metrics are judged by a closed-source VLM (GPT-4o) and trace stability uses segmentation masks from SAM.
 While we include a re-audit with an open-weight judge and enforce closed-form decisions, VLM-as-a-judge can still be sensitive to prompt design, model updates, and inherent scoring biases, which may affect absolute scores and reproducibility.